AmirMohaddesi/LLTP/README.md

 OpenAI Gym is a toolkit for developing and comparing reinforcement learning algorithms.
 Open AI Gym has an environment-agent arrangement.
 It simply means Gym gives you access to an “agent” which can perform specific actions in an “environment”.
 In return, it gets the observation and reward as a consequence of performing a particular action in the environment.
 Following are the available Environments in the Gym:
--Classic control and toy text
+- Classic control and toy text
--Algorithmic
+- Algorithmic
--Atari
+- Atari
--2D and 3D robots
+- 2D and 3D robots
--Box2D
+- Box2D

 Lunar Lander is another interesting problem in Box2D environment in OpenAIGym.